-- Step 1 Connect the USB connector of the USB-to-PS/2 cable to a USB port on the front or rear panel of the server. - Step 2 Connect the PS/2 connectors of the USB-to-PS/2 cable to the keyboard and mouse. - Step 3 Connect the DB15 connector of the VGA cable to the VGA port on the front or rear panel of the server and tighten the two screws. - Step 4 Connect the other connector of the VGA cable to the VGA port on the monitor and tighten the two screws.
+- Step 1 Connect the USB connector of the USB-to-PS/2 cable to a USB port on the panel of the server. - Step 2 Connect the PS/2 connectors of the USB-to-PS/2 cable to the keyboard and mouse. - Step 3 Connect the DB15 connector of the VGA cable to the VGA port on the panel of the server and tighten the two screws. - Step 4 Connect the other connector of the VGA cable to the VGA port on the monitor and tighten the two screws.